 red>> do code

-is just a word.
+== 7I mentioned that we must prevent - from evaluation.
+What does that mean?
+Until it gets evaluated, - is just a word.
 It must be evaluated, to get its value, the minus operation:

 red>> type? second code